 Male, Female and Libido – An Oblique View

 Take any trigger.
 The reactions from men and women will be greatly different, both in the nature of response and in the severity expressed.
-And this is what, I think, leads to a large number of cases of sexual misdemeanor among men.
+And this is what, I think, is the primary reason for the large number of cases of sexual misdemeanor involving men.
 Men however, tries to put the blame on the lack of chastity among women, both actual, and implied in things like attire.
-Women on their account, finds the unruly and inconsiderate behavior of men, as the lone cause.
-Obviously the difference between the male and female physique and how they conduct themselves, should be the prime suspects.
+Women on their account, finds the public acceptance of the unruly and inconsiderate behavior of men, as the lone cause.
+Why is that, the difference between the male and female physique and how they conduct themselves, never became a suspect?.
 An inquiry into this aspect of the male female imbroglio, which has been overlooked so far, leads to interesting results.

 I shall begin with a short introduction to the state of the art, as far as sex and the genders go.